Uatu: Scarlet Traces

+Ultimate Marvel

 The Ultimate Marvel version of Uatu is not a person, but a highly advanced alien computer that observes everything.
 Ultimate Watcher resembles a stone totem of sorts with a glowing red eye.
 It is able to manifest in many locations at once.
 It has been observing Earth for some time and was present when Captain America received his powers.
 However, it appears that there is more than one Watcher in the Ultimate universe, for in Ultimate X-Men #96 Jean Grey attempts to find heaven to resurrect her father, only to be stopped by a Silver Surfer that is stationed in front of thousands of Watchers in a hive colony.